dart-lang/site-www/src/resources/dartpad-best-practices.md

 but didn’t have a corresponding exercise to practice the try-catch concept before the final quiz.
-One of our study participants who tried that version said, _“When you have to do something for the first time during the test, it doesn't feel good.
+One of our study participants who tried that version said, “When you have to do something for the first time during the test, it doesn't feel good.
-Because I'm not confident that I'll get this part right.”_
+Because I'm not confident that I'll get this part right.”

 Second, exercises need to provide necessary scaffolds.
-When there are multiple tasks in an exercise, consider providing more support in the first task.
+When an exercise has multiple tasks, consider providing more support in the first task.
 In the following example, Part 1, `reportUserRole()`, has more pre-filled code snippets in the starting state,